 It is important for patients to know that they might experience one or more of the following side effects of cocaine withdrawal:

 This period is often uncomfortable, but it is possible to get through it with the help of on-site physicians and mental health professionals.
 This is why monitored, staff-assisted care is essential to easing a patient’s transition into cocaine rehab.
-Though the withdrawal process is often unpleasant for the patient, the symptoms are temporary and will grow easier to cope with over time.
+Though the withdrawal process is often unpleasant for the patient, the symptoms are temporary and ease over time.

-After the process of detox, cocaine abusers will go through a specialized treatment program to address the emotional aspect of recovery with different types of therapies to learn coping techniques.
+After detox, cocaine users will go through a specialized treatment program to address the emotional aspect of recovery with different types of therapies to learn coping techniques.

 There are many different approaches to treating drug addiction, and this information can feel overwhelming.
 Here, we break down the two main options that treatment facilities may offer: